Bursaries & Scholarships

 For Sixth Form, candidates will have an audition and an interview with the Headmistress, Head of Drama and an outside assessor.
 For candidates from other schools a reference request is made to their current school regarding the suitability of the Award.
 It is generally expected that the candidate will study Theatre Studies at A Level if successful in winning an Award.

-Existing Drama Scholars (from 2022) will be invited to reapply for Drama Awards in Year 11 for Sixth Form.
+Existing Drama Scholars will be invited to reapply for Drama Awards in Year 11 for Sixth Form.

-- Candidates for Sports, Music, Drama and Art Awards must fulfil Walthamstow Hall’s usual entrance criteria in the school’s entrance examinations, interview and Head’s report.
+- Candidates for Sports, Music, Drama and Creative Arts Awards must fulfil Walthamstow Hall’s usual entrance criteria

-- Award examinations/practical assessments must be taken on the designated scholarship examination/assessment days at Walthamstow Hall.
-Sixth Form entry candidates must sit all scholarship papers on the designated day at the School.
+- Award assessments must be taken on the designated assessment days at Walthamstow Hall.
 No exception can be made to this requirement.

 - The Headmistress’s decision on the offer and value of an Award is final.

 - It is a matter of integrity that parents consider very carefully their commitment to taking a place at Walthamstow Hall when they apply for an Award.
-If an Award is offered but parents subsequently decline their daughter a place at Walthamstow Hall the Award will not be offered to another candidate who would have benefited.
+If an Award is offered but parents subsequently decline their child a place at Walthamstow Hall, the Award will not be offered to another candidate who would have benefited.

 - Walthamstow Hall assume that if an Award is applied for and given that it will be accepted for the duration of a student’s career at Walthamstow Hall until the completion of her Sixth Form studies.